mpan31415/mpan31415.github.io/_news/announcement_2.md

 related_posts: false
 ---

-🎓 Graduated from The University of Melbourne with a Bachelor of Science degree in Mechatronics Engineering (**First-Class Honours**)
+🎓 Graduated from BSc.
+Mechatronics Engineering (University of Melbourne) with **First-Class Honours**